 - Discuss the role of healthcare providers in providing a safe environment for patients

-This course is intended for multiple professions, including nurses, pharmacists, physicians, and social workers.
+This course is intended for multiple professions, including nurses, audiologists, EMTs/paramedics, pharmacists, physicians, speech-language pathologists, and social workers.

 Social workers: Take this version of the course to ensure you receive appropriate credit.